 No. NAPLAN is only one source of information that our teachers use to inform the ways they try to meet the needs of students.
 Every day teachers in NSW public schools are looking at individual data and individual progress on a range of measures to decide on appropriate teaching strategies.

 Can I compare my child’s performance in the test this year if they did it online, with the test they did two years ago on paper?

 The reports will give you accurate information about the literacy and numeracy skills your child did and did not demonstrate on these tests.

 For 2018 and 2019, comparisons with previous paper test results may be less consistent and should be treated with care.
 As always, it’s a good idea to discuss results with your child’s teacher if you have concerns.

-From 2020 when all students do NAPLAN in an online format, the comparability will be more precise.
+When all students do NAPLAN in an online format, the comparability will be more precise.